ndsev/zserio/doc/ZserioLanguageOverview.md

 ### Bytes Type

 Bytes type is a zserio built-in type for raw bytes sequences.
 It is denoted by zserio keyword `bytes`.
-It is represented by a number of bytes (stored as a `varsize`) followed by a byte sequence.
+It is represented by a number of bytes followed by a byte sequence.

 **Example**
 ```